 If your artistic heart tells you that mediums are unnecessary limitations on your creativity, Tacoma has choices for you.
 The imaginative geniuses at Tinkertopia offer classes where you can scour the store for odd and ends and trinkets that can be repurposed into something amazing.
 Likewise, The Makery offers general crafting workshops for all ages.
 Or at Dazed & Reused, they'll guide you through workshops where you'll apply acrylics or mixed media to everything from jewelry to rocks, walking sticks, canvas, and more.

-WELCOME TO SILVER CLOUD HOTEL TACOMA AT POINT RUSTON WATERFRONT, OPENING IN 2020.
-Welcome to...
+NEW SILVER CLOUD HOTEL TACOMA AT POINT RUSTON WATERFRONT, OPENING EARLY SPRING, 2021....
 More